Updated: Aug 12

 Slater, R. (1999).
 Jack Welch and the GE Way.
 New York, New York: McGraw-Hill.
 Robert Slater, the author of “Jack Welch and the GE Way”, looks at Jack as the leader of GE.
 It provides insights into his behavior, skills, competencies, and experience as a leader.
 These two sources combined, consider this past American leader, which of his strategies may be relevant, and those that ended in failure as the market place evolved around him.

 Hughes, R., Ginnett, R., & Curphy, G. (2015).
 Leadership: Enhancing the Lessons of Experience.
 New York, New York: McGraw-Hill.

 About the Author

-Gregory A. Buschman, PhDc - Greg started his career at age 19 as a young entrepreneur in the construction industry and then found he has a passion for leadership, marketing and technology.
-After 13 years as an entrepreneur he entered corporate America, and for 20+ years he has excelled in regional, national, and global leadership roles in the information management, digital imaging, and the print manufacturing industries.
+Gregory A. Buschman, PhDc - Greg started his career at age 19 as a young entrepreneur in the construction industry and then found he has a passion for leadership, marketing, and technology.
+After 13 years as an entrepreneur he entered corporate America, and for 20+ years he has excelled in regional, national, and global leadership roles in information management, digital imaging, and the print manufacturing industries.
 He holds two summa cum laude master degrees in Marketing and Information Systems, and is a PhD candidate in Creative Leadership for Innovation and Change in a cooperative doctorate through the University of the Virgin Islands, Buffalo State University, and Fielding Graduate University in California.
 Visit his personal website @ www.gregbuschman.us